fraryd/sba.javascript_3-page-website/ReadMe2.md

 ### Description
-* This is a site that just let's the user see different lego models.
+* This site allows users to view Lego models, color options and contact support.
+* The site is also mobile friendly.

 * Source: